Driving Data Democracy

 This approach leads us to the other enablers of Data Literacy:

 - Support of management and leadership

 - Monetary resources

 However, there are a number of challenges when it comes to Data Literacy, primarily the evolution of analytics.

-The rise of Artificial Intelligence, Augmented Reality, Blockchain, Internet of Things, etc… creates new competency requirements to be Data Literate.
+The rise of Artificial Intelligence, Augmented Reality, Blockchain, Internet of Things, etc. creates new competency requirements to be considered Data Literate.
 Data Literacy competencies must evolve through time and with new technologies.
 Buzzwords come and go, and technologies evolve.
-However, the key process remains the same: individuals need to access, analyze, and share data in order to support their decisions using factual information.
+However, the key process remains the same: individuals need to access, analyze, and share data in order to support their business decisions using factual information.

 One of the main concerns for implementing a comprehensive Data Literacy program is the seemingly daunting issue of Governance.
 But it’s not a matter of whether or not an organization wants to take on a Governance strategy; it’s a matter of how an organization will take on a Governance strategy in order to survive.
 Consider the following:

 “Giving business users more freedom to access and use information may result in more mistakes and duplication than IT is comfortable with, but the alternative is often worse: business people making decisions with inadequate data because they can’t wait for slow IT processes.”
 (Timo Elliott , https://www.zdnet.com/article/information-democracy-vs-information-anarchy/).